 How to organise a Turing-funded trip in the Caribbean with Caribbean Elective

 So, we know we’ve caught your interest.
-And the deadline is looming (29 April 2022).
+And the deadline is looming (March to April 2023).
 So let’s get down to business and explain how the process works.

 - The first step is to set up a call with our co-founder Harry, who arranges all our Turing Scheme funded trips.
 You can email him directly – email@example.com

-- On the call Harry with work with you to understand your requirements – what your aims and objectives are, what type of project(s) you’re interested in, how many students you’d like to offer the trip to, when you’d like to go etc.
+- On the call Harry with work with you to understand your requirements – what your aims and objectives are as an educational institution, and what type of programmes we could offer which would be a great fit for the range of subjects you cover.
+We will also consider how many students you’d like to offer the trip to when you’d like to go etc.

-- Harry will then put together a bespoke project outline for you, fully-costed and send all the details of the trip that you will need for your Turing application.
+- Harry will then put together a bespoke project outline for you, fully costed and send all the details of the trip that you will need to write an amazing Turing Scheme application.